a-n-rose/a-n-rose.github.io/_posts/2018-08-22-language-classifier.md

 ![Imgur](https://i.imgur.com/pfAsfyO.png)
 ##### Inputs = 40 MFCCs; Outputs = English or German

-I fed it varying numbers of rows of MFCC data, starting with 1 million and working up to 4 million (not to take up too much memory on the machine I had), and also playing with batchsizes and epochs.
+I fed it varying numbers of rows of MFCC data, starting with 1 million and working up to 4 million (not to take up too much memory on the machine I used), and also playing with batchsizes and epochs.
 Eventually I found a sweetspot using batchsizes of 100 and epochs of 50 to show the general nature of how a model trained without taking too long.

 Without touching the data or the model, I didn't notice a difference in model performance with the increase of data (because of that I stuck with 2 million rows for each training session).
 What I did see, was that the model favored one language over the other at a suspiciously consistent rate...(see Figure 3) It classified speech as English nearly twice as often as German, even though they were equally represented.